-Add a bit of adhesive glue to each of the wood tiles.
+Add adhesive glue to each of the wood tiles.
 The key is to apply a light coating, then wait until the glue gets tacky.
 This takes 10 to 20 minutes.
 Once sticky, add the leaf by placing it over the wood tiles and pressing firmly.

 Then, pull away the excess leafing.
-There will be a bunch of crumbs left which you can scoop up and reuse for future projects.
+There will be a bunch of crumbs left, which you can reuse for future projects.
 Allow the leafing to dry for 12 hours.

 I am using 1-inch square mandala images I purchased on Etsy from Pixel Twister for these pendants.
-I took the files to my local printer and had them printed on transparency film.
+I took the files to my local printer for printing on transparency film.
 Then, I used a paper punch to cut them out.
 You can also use scissors to cut shapes.

 Step 3: Glue the transparencies to the wood base.